JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ## The Data
+- I pulled data from three sources looking at outgoing and incoming tourists from/to countries, and the GDP of those countries.
 - The data for incoming and outgoing tourists numbers I used come from the [Inbound Tourism and Outbound Tourism sets](https://www.kaggle.com/nubatama/tourism-inout-statdata-from-oecd) from Kaggle.com.
 The [original data](https://stats.oecd.org/Index.aspx?QueryId=95071) come from published queries from their respective datasets from the OECD, which is an international organization that collects and provides data publicly to support evidence-based policy across the globe.

 **A brief look at the raw data from the Inbound Tourism Dataset**